shee0129/codesamples/README.md

 **Other code not included**

-As head of programming, I was responsible for all code include on the Athletics Intranet (www.athletics.umn.edu).
+As head of programming, I am responsible for all code include on the Athletics Intranet (www.athletics.umn.edu).
 Although most of this code is locked down, it is available to be viewed on the website.

+I am also responsible for all code found on the external site www.nothingshortofgreatness.com.
+This fundraising site was created for external communication regarding the raising and building of new buildings for the Athletes Village at the University of Minnesota.